Do you want your Instagram account to bring results such as skyrocketing engagement, new leads, and overall high brand performance? You betcha!

 And remember to tag other Instagram followers, influencers, and your fellow brands!
 Such tagging can really increase Instagram engagement, allowing your audience to discover new accounts and join the community of Instagrammers with the same interests and vision.

 And last but not least, master the art of CTA writing in your captions on Instagram.

 First, add a call to action to every Instagram post.
 Even if it’s not promotional, it needs to motivate or inspire users to do or think of something.

 And second, structure your calls to action, so people have no doubts whether they want to yield to your advice.
 For that:

 The most engaging Instagram posts and CTAs are those navigating users to profile bios for links and more information, encouraging them to share your content in their Insta stories, and asking them to tag friends or share their thoughts on the discussed topic in the comments.

 A compelling Instagram caption is your best instrument to increase Instagram engagement.
 It hooks scrollers, and the more time they spend reading it, the better your post will rank with Instagram’s algorithms.

-To influence user engagement on Instagram, consider optimizing your captions with actionable and persuasive content.
+Consider optimizing your captions with actionable and persuasive content to influence user engagement on Instagram.
 With power words, catchy visual tricks, and elements of authenticity, you’ll win the battle for loyal followers and brand advocates.

 And remember to analyze the results to increase Instagram engagement based on data.
-Analytics will help to understand what content and writing tricks your audience welcomes and responds to, and which ones would be better to ignore, no matter how trendy they are.
+Analytics will help to understand what content and writing trick your audience welcomes and responds to and which ones would be better to ignore, no matter how trendy they are.